DenverArtMuseum/her-brush/content/exhibition/literati.md

 {{< q-figure id="2018-189" class="right-column" >}}

-The Three Friends of Winter, namely, pine, plum, and bamboo, are a common subject of literati painting (*bunjinga*).
+The Three Friends of Winter, namely pine, plum, and bamboo, are a common subject of literati painting (*bunjinga*).
 But here, Ema Saikō creates an unconventional composition.
 From the crevice of a garden rock, wildly twisting pines intertwine and loop around bamboo and frenzied plum blossoms that jut out in all directions.
-Immortality Mushrooms (*reishi*), sprouting in the foreground, allude to the subject of resilience in old age.
+Immortality mushrooms (*reishi*), sprouting in the foreground, allude to the subject of resilience in old age.
 Saikō painted this only four years before her death.

 {{< q-figure id="2018-224" >}}